tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-22-limits-of-growth-archetype.md

 * *The Geography of Nowhere: The Rise and Decline of America's Man-Made Landscape*, by James Kunstler (audiobook)

-* *Mobility 2040: Exploring the Emerging Trends Radically Transforming Transporation Systems in the U.S.*, by Galo Bown
+* *Mobility 2040: Exploring the Emerging Trends Radically Transforming Transportation Systems in the U.S.*, by Galo Bown

 * *Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential*, by Tiago Forte (audio book, 1/3 finished, paused)